marcelpetrick/DevNotes/BeenThereSeenThat/20230515_Data_Science_on_AWS_Generative_AI_PEFT_and_RLHF_Intelligent_Doc_Processing_RL_with_Ray_and_SageMaker/README.md

 TODO find grammar checker for FF ...

 #0: PEFT
-* LLMs are pretrained and will be fine-tuned with own inscrutctions and completions
+* LLMs are pretrained and will be fine-tuned with own instructions and completions
-* Performance efficient fine-tuning is currently on the rise: can be done with a single GPU (everything steill requires a GPU, CPU too slow)
+* Parameter efficient fine-tuning is currently on the rise: can be done with a single GPU (everything still requires a GPU, CPU too slow)
 * 1 GB == !B param @ 8 bit (1 byte) int8 - quantization matters; with full 32 bit you need 4 GB of GPU RAM for 1 B params
 * PEFT: common implementation is LoRA/re-parameterization (others are prompt tuning or prefix tuning)
 ![](img00.png)